 Guess what?
-Today is a good day to make your own cream of chicken soup.
+Today is a good day to make your own homemade cream of chicken soup.

 And just to clarify, by cream of chicken soup, I do mean the goopy gloppy condensed stuff that usually comes in a can and is magically useful in all sorts of down-home comforting casseroles, soups, and hot dishes.

 First things first.
 I have no problem occasionally using the canned condensed soup nor do I pass any judgment on others who use it.
 I promise you that this is not my soapbox food issue or anything.
 It’s more like if I had to choose, I would choose to have it homemade because everything is better homemade, right?
 Except Fruity Pebbles.
 Those would be too hard to make.

 But there’s something nice about feeling like you’re using milk and flour and chicken broth in a recipe instead of an unnaturally jiggly mystery substance, yeah?
 And you read that correctly: milk and flour and chicken broth is just about all you need to make this yourself.
 It’s so easy.
 SO easy.

 - 2½ cups chicken broth (I used 2 cans)

 - 1 tablespoon seasoning mix (or on your own, ½ tsp. onion powder, ½ tsp. garlic powder, ½ tsp. black pepper, 1 tsp. salt, ½ tsp. parsley, etc)